michaelwhl0925/SFC-Web-Scraping-using-Selenium-/README.md

 Hence, the Python Selenium module is used to "mimic" the human actions and, as a result, successfully extract all the required information on the site.

-In this program, I will attempt to extract all companies' info (CE Ref Num, Name, Chinese Name, Address, With Active Record) under the "Type 9: Asset Management, Corporation" criteria.
+In this program, I will attempt to extract all companies' info (CE Ref Num, Name, Chinese Name, Address, With Active Record) under the "Type 2: Dealing in futures contracts - Corporation" & "Type 9: Asset management - Corporation" criteria.

 Difficulties encountered during coding:
 1. Sometimes the website blocks me from scraping.
 Hence, I need to intentionally suspend the program from running by using "time.sleep()"